FUNDINGPIPS ARTICLE Β· RULES

 Can I use a VPN with FundingPips?

-Don't.
+Do not.
 FundingPips flags VPN connections at KYC verification.
 Using a VPN to purchase from a restricted location creates a mismatch between purchase IP (VPN location) and KYC documents (your actual country).
 This mismatch triggers account closure at verification.
-The risk isn't worth it.
-If your country is restricted, FundingPips isn't a viable prop firm option — try competitors with different restriction lists.
+The risk is not worth it.
+If your country is restricted, FundingPips is not a viable option, try competitors with different restriction lists.

 What happens if my FundingPips account is purchased from a restricted country?

 If restriction is detected at purchase: checkout fails, no charge processed.
 If restriction is detected at KYC after purchase: account closes, refund typically processes minus any processing fees.
 If restriction is detected later (address change, IP patterns): account closes, funds returned to trader where regulations permit.
-The pattern: FundingPips doesn't enforce after-the-fact for countries that became restricted while you were already trading.
+FundingPips does not enforce after-the-fact for countries that became restricted while you were already trading.

 Does FundingPips serve the UK?

 Yes.
 UK traders can use FundingPips as of April 2026 with standard KYC and no unusual restrictions.
 The UK has well-established prop firm operations and FundingPips operates normally there.
-Use code VIBES at checkout for 20% off.
+Use code VIBES at checkout for 20 percent off.

 Does FundingPips serve the EU?